 - Monitor the use of restricted funds and establish spending policies for all resources.

-An annual audit is performed by an external Certified Public Accounting firm – for the years 2012-2017 by the top rated accounting and consulting firm Clark Nuber, which specializes in non-profit organizations.
+An annual audit is performed by an external Certified Public Accounting firm by the top-rated accounting and consulting firm Clark Nuber, which specializes in non-profit organizations.
 The Foundation has both endowed and non-endowed funds.
 Endowment funds are invested strategically to preserve their original value and generate income.
 Income generated from these funds are used to support Library projects funded by the Foundation.
 The Seattle Public Library Foundation is a 501(c)(3) charitable organization registered with the IRS and with the State of Washington.

 The Seattle Public Library Foundation’s IRS 990 Forms: